-In the case $\{V,V\}$ ($\Longleftrightarrow$ $V$ is a symmetric contraction) a description of all self-adjoint contractive extensions was obtained by Kre\u{\i}n in \cite{Kr} in the form of an operator interval (see also \cite{KO1977}).
-The case of all contractive extension of $\{V,V\}$ has been considered in \cite{ArlTsek1986}.
-The existence of a contractive extension for the adjoint pair non-densely defined contractions (the Cayley transform of an adjoint pair of densely defined accretive operators) is proved in \cite[Chapter IV, Proposition 4.2]{SF}.
+In the case $\{V,V\}$ ($\Longleftrightarrow$ $V$ is a symmetric contraction) a description of all self-adjoint contractive extensions was obtained by Kre\u{\i}n in \cite{Kr} in terms of an operator interval (see also \cite{KO1977}).
+The case of all contractive extensions of $\{V,V\}$ has been considered in \cite{ArlTsek1986}.
+The existence of a contractive extension for an adjoint pair of non-densely defined contractions (the Cayley transform of an adjoint pair of densely defined accretive operators) is proved in \cite[Chapter IV, Proposition 4.2]{SF}.

 The set of all contractive extensions of an arbitrary adjoint pair of contractions forms an operator ball